luisschwab/koerier/README.md

 ## Architecture

 `koerier` is a middleware that implements the Lightning Address, specified in [LUD06](https://github.com/lnurl/luds/blob/luds/06.md).
-It sits between the caller, usually a lightning wallet, and a LND node.
+It sits between the caller, usually a lightning wallet, and an LND lightning node.
 The caller hits the correct endpoint and receives a lightning invoice.

 ## Lightning Address

-A lightning address is an internet identifier identical to an email address–_sats@luisschwab.net_ is a lightning address– designed to make it easy to pay to someone in a non-interactive way, without the need to ask the person for an invoice.
+A lightning address is an internet identifier identical to an email address–_sats@luisschwab.net_ is a lightning address–designed to make it easy to pay to someone in a non-interactive way, without the need to ask the person for an invoice.

 The part before the `@` specifies the user and the part after the `@` specifies the provider.